ioSeoGio/template/README.md

 - `phpdoc:latest` used to generate code documentation on each start of project

 ### Template's software:
-- `angular` - faster to handle with synced data after ajax requests
+- `angularJS` - faster to handle with synced data after ajax requests
 - `php8`
 - `postgres` - much better for specific tasks than mysql